 We’ve seen quite a bit of the peel and stick backsplash tiles and peel and stick floor tile over the years on different jobs.
 We’ve also talked with quite a few customers about the pros and cons so let’s answer some of the common questions about whether they’re a good option.

 An interview with a pro about peel and stick tile

 Q – Would you say installing “smart” tiles is a good choice for the homeowner?

 Ron – I know it seems like a great idea.
 Just peel and stick and voila!
 You have yourself a brand spanking new back splash.

 But the truth is there are several issues that I have seen come up over and over again.

-One issue was in a rental property.
+One issue I saw was in a rental property.
 A renter had used peel and stick tile backsplash over drywall thinking they could be removed when they left.

-They removed them all right but they also completely destroyed the dry wall which then had to be repaired before new tile cold be installed adding an unnecessary and expensive step.
+They removed them all right but they also completely destroyed the drywall which then had to be repaired before new tile could be installed adding an unnecessary and expensive step.

 Q – What about going over old existing tile with peel and stick?

 Ron – This really does seem to be the best scenario but even still you’re going to have a huge job on your hands getting all the adhesive off when it’s time to remove them.